Alejogb1/job-board/blog-data/how-to-check-if-a-sidebar-checkbox-is-clicked-in-streamlit-app.md

 id: "how-to-check-if-a-sidebar-checkbox-is-clicked-in-streamlit-app"
 ---

-Okay so you want to know how to check if a sidebar checkbox is clicked in a Streamlit app right Been there done that a few times actually It's one of those things that seems simple but can trip you up if you're not paying attention
+ so you want to know how to check if a sidebar checkbox is clicked in a Streamlit app right Been there done that a few times actually It's one of those things that seems simple but can trip you up if you're not paying attention

 So the core issue here is that Streamlit widgets like checkboxes rerun your entire script whenever they're interacted with This is kinda key to understand because it dictates how you check for that click You don't get some callback function or event listener like you might in other frameworks It's all about the state of your script during each rerun and how you use it